Every author wants to publish an Amazon bestseller. But do you know how to choose Amazon book categories as part of book marketing?

-You might even know about choosing Kindle keywords.
+You might even understand keyword requirements and know about choosing Kindle search keywords.

-But in learning how to sell on Amazon, you also need to know all about Amazon categories.
+But in learning how to sell on Amazon, you also need to know all about how to add book categories on Amazon.

-To see the list of main categories, go to Amazon and click on the Kindle Store> Kindle ebooks and you will see a list down the left-hand side.
+To see the list of main categories, go to Amazon.
+Click on the Kindle Store> Kindle ebooks, and you will see a list down the left-hand side.

-If you place your Amazon book in broad and highly competitive categories, it will be challenging for your book to appear high enough to be seen by book buyers.
+It will be difficult for your book to appear high enough to be seen by book buyers.

-If you list your books in a category such as “Romance”, you will have no chance of readers finding your book.
+If you list your books in a category such as Romance or Fiction>Fantasy, you will have no chance of readers finding your book.

 But how do you do your research for a specific Amazon book category?